 In August 2016, we entered into an agreement to grant Gilead Sciences an exclusive license and an option on a second exclusive license to use the DuoBody technology platform to create and develop bispecific antibody candidates for a therapeutic program targeting HIV.
+In 2019, Gilead Sciences informed us that it has decided not to exercise its option for a second license.
 Gilead Sciences has sole responsibility for research, development, marketing and sale of the licensed antibody.
 Under the terms of the agreement, we recorded an upfront payment of \$5.0 million from Gilead Sciences.
 We are entitled to potential development, regulatory and sales milestones of up to \$277.0 million for the first product and further milestones for subsequent products.
-In addition, we will be entitled to royalties in the mid-single digits on Gilead Sciences' net sales of any commercialized products.
-Similar terms would apply if Gilead Sciences exercises the option to the second license.
+In addition, we will be entitled to royalties in the mid- to high-single digits on Gilead Sciences' net sales of any commercialized products.